Laura Bush: Public appearances

+Bush and her husband attended the dedication ceremony of the Barack Obama Presidential Center on June 18, 2026.

 Obama administration

 Laura Bush and Michelle Obama on November 10, 2008.
 The two First Ladies formed a friendship.

 Over the course of the Obama presidency, she developed an alliance with Michelle Obama, her immediate successor as First Lady.
 Despite their political differences, Michelle Obama has called Laura Bush both her friend and a role model, crediting Bush with setting "a high bar" for her during her tenure as First Lady.
 Bush defended Obama during her husband's campaign for president in 2008, publicly coming to her defense when she received criticism for a remark she made about being proud of her country for the first time in her adulthood during the campaign.

 Obama sent Bush a note thanking her and after the election met with Bush at the White House in November 2008, Bush giving Obama a tour of her and her family's soon-to-be home.

 In September 2009, Bush openly praised President Barack Obama and First Lady Michelle Obama.
 She reasoned that President Obama was performing well in the presidency despite having multiple initiatives taking place and complimented the First Lady's transformation of the White House into "a comfortable home for her family".

 The following year, in September 2010, Bush and Obama commemorated the ninth anniversary of the September 11 attacks by leading a ceremony from a mountaintop to national memorial park.

 The two both acted as keynote speakers and met with the families of the 40 victims of United Airlines Flight 93 plane crash.
 In their remarks, the two sang each other's praises.
 Obama thanked Bush for her handling of the aftermath of September 11 attacks, while Bush called her a "first lady who serves this country with such grace".